arimah/condict/packages/inflect/README.md

 * Escaped braces – `{{` and `}}`, which are turned into the characters "{" and "}", respectively.
 * Plain text, which is not treated specially in any way.

-This can be used for highlighting parts of an inflection pattern in a UI.
+This can be used for highlighting parts of an inflection pattern in a UI, or for extracting the stem names from a pattern.